 Product life cycle management (PLM) is a philosophy, process and discipline supported by software for managing the life cycle of products through the stages from concept through recycling/retirement.
 As a discipline, it has grown from a mechanical design and engineering focus to being applied to many different vertical-industry product development challenges.
 The market for PLM software includes vendors that: - Provide product data management (PDM) software to capture, cultivate and manage technical product-related content.
 That content defines the products’ specifications and designs and their allowable product configurations.
 It includes technical descriptions of the parts, materials and allowable product configurations expressed as 3D models, drawings and other related content.
 All PLM vendors deliver PDM functionality. - If software providers support only PDM functionality, Gartner does not consider them PLM vendors.
 PLM vendors support complementary applications that enable the PLM discipline to various degrees.
 Gartner considers a vendor a PLM provider if it supports at least three complementary software categories that enable the PLM discipline.
 Table 1 provides insight into the complementary categories of software that support the PLM discipline.
 Those additional software categories help manufacturers create, deliver, maintain, service and discontinue products.

 Gartner defines the market for quality management system (QMS) software as the business information management system that manages quality policies and standard operating procedures (SOPs).
-This may include, but is not limited to, customer requirements, quality documents, International Organization for Standardization (ISO) requirements, manufacturing capabilities, robust design, auditing procedures and protocols, nonconformance/risk management activities, testing criteria, and industry-specific regulations (for example, U.S. Food and Drug Administration [FDA] or Federal Acquisition Regulation [FAR] requirements).
+This may include, but is not limited to, customer requirements, quality documents, International Organization for Standardization (ISO) requirements, manufacturing capabilities, robust design, auditing procedures and protocols, nonconformance/risk management activities, testing criteria, and industry-specific regulations (for example, the U.S. Food and Drug Administration [FDA] or the Federal Acquisition Regulation [FAR] requirements).

 Supervisory control and data acquisition (SCADA) software is essential for industries such as manufacturing, energy and utilities, transportation etc. to control the processes, collect & monitor real-time data, and communicate system issues.
 The software communicates with devices such as programmable logic controllers (PLCs) and Remote Terminal Units (RTUs) to interact with industrial equipment and processes.
 SCADA software can be run virtually, which allows the operator to supervise the industrial processes even from a distant location.
 The software provides real-time data insights through Human Machine Interface (HMI) to maximize efficiency, reduce overhead costs, and streamline operations.
 The software also warns the operator of any hazardous conditions such as blocked processes and failing systems.